 The work will be demanding, but rewarding.
 Students should expect to be continually challenged: innovation in the real world requires creativity, patience, persistence, and teamwork that brings together political, technical, and analytical skills.
 This course is for students who are willing to go the extra mile and are comfortable with the inevitable uncertainty associated with making change.

 MLD-621 will have limited enrollment, and will not go through the traditional registration and bidding process.
-Applications are now available at https://docs.google.com/forms/d/e/1FAIpQLScxj9nXopGyria1vsUXpGYQuwFgr_C4aDCnpjp7guWZwzf8EA/viewform, and are due by January 19, 2018 at 5 pm; accepted students will be notified by email and instructed to submit a petition to enroll.
+Applications are now available at https://docs.google.com/forms/d/e/1FAIpQLScxj9nXopGyria1vsUXpGYQuwFgr_C4aDCnpjp7guWZwzf8EA/viewform, and are due by January 14, 2019 at 5pm.
+Accepted students will be notified by email and instructed to submit a petition to enroll.
 The course aims to admit a balanced group of students, with complementary skills and experiences.
 Experience in municipal government, urban planning, community development, policy analysis, performance management, public-sector innovation, consulting, data-analytics, coding, and change management will enable students to excel in this course but are not strictly required.
 Students with no experience in any of these areas should contact Professor De Jong to determine if they are sufficiently prepared for this class.
 For more info and short video please visit: www.fieldlab.ash.harvard.edu/media/